ikhsan-fauji/ikhsan-fauji/README.md

 ### Hello, I'm Ikhsan Fauji 👋
-# Full Stack Web Developer and UI/UX Designer
+# Full Stack Engineer and UI/UX Designer
-I'm from Indonesia and I have been working as Full Stack Web Developer for more than 2 years.
+I'm from Indonesia and I have been working as Full Stack Engineer for more than 2 years.
 Currently I work at PTBank BTPN Tbk.
 I have also experience about UI/UX Design for my learning project.
 #### Contact
 :e-mail: ikhsanfauji.dev@gmail.com
 ###